Azure/batch-shipyard/docs/30-batch-shipyard-autoscale.md

 pending tasks for the pool.
 Tasks categorized under this metric are tasks in active state with satisifed dependencies and running tasks, in other words, "tasks pending completion".
-* `workday` will autoscale the pool according to Monday-Friday workdays.
+* `workday` will autoscale the pool according to the workdays specified.
-* `workday_with_offpeak_max_low_priority` will autoscale the pool according to Monday-Friday workdays and for off work time, use maximum number of low priority nodes.
+* `workday_with_offpeak_max_low_priority` will autoscale the pool according to workdays and for off work time, use maximum number of low priority nodes.
 * `weekday` will autoscale the pool if it is a weekday.
 * `weekend` will autoscale the pool if it is a weekend.